viamrobotics/docs/docs/architecture/_index.md

 {{% alert title="Protobuf APIs" color="info" %}}
 All Viam APIs are defined with the [Protocol Buffers (protobuf)](https://protobuf.dev/) framework.
-This is what enables Viam to provide SDKs in a variety of different programming languages.
 {{% /alert %}}

 For more details, see [Machine-to-Machine Communication](/architecture/machine-to-machine-comms/).

 ### Security

-TLS certificates certificates provided by the Viam app ensure that all communication is authenticated and encrypted.
+TLS certificates automatically provided by the Viam app ensure that all communication is authenticated and encrypted.

 Viam uses API keys with [role-based access control (RBAC)](/cloud/rbac/) to control access to machines from client code.